-A person is physically qualified to drive a commercial motor vehicle if that person has distant visual acuity of at least 20/40 (Snellen) in each eye without corrective lenses or visual acuity separately corrected to 20/40 (Snellen) or better with corrective lenses, distant binocular acuity of a least 20/40 (Snellen) in both eyes with or without corrective lenses, field of vision of at least 70° in the horizontal meridian in each eye, and the ability to recognize the colors of traffic signals and devices showing requirement red, green, and amber (49 CFR 391.41(b)(10)).
+A person is physically qualified to drive a commercial motor vehicle if that person has distant visual acuity of at least 20/40 (Snellen) in each eye without corrective lenses or visual acuity separately corrected to 20/40 (Snellen) or better with corrective lenses, distant binocular acuity of a least 20/40 (Snellen) in both eyes with or without corrective lenses, field of vision of at least 70° in the horizontal meridian in each eye, and the ability to recognize the colors of traffic signals and devices showing red, green, and amber (49 CFR 391.41(b)(10)).

 FMCSA recognizes that some drivers do not meet the vision requirement but have adapted their driving to accommodate their vision limitation and demonstrated their ability to drive safely.
-The eight exemption applicants listed in this notice are in this category.
-They are unable to meet the vision requirement in one eye for various reasons, including amblyopia, complete loss of vision, and a completely detached retina.
-In most cases, their eye conditions were not recently developed.
-Seven of the applicants were either born with their vision impairments or have had them since childhood.
-One individual sustained his vision condition as an adult and has had it for a period of 4 years.
+The 5 exemption applicants listed in this notice are in this category.
+They are unable to meet the vision requirement in one eye for various reasons, including strabismus, cataract, optic nerve damage, complete loss of vision, corneal scar, Coats' disease, and macular scar.
+In most cases, their eve conditions were not recently developed.
+Four of the applicants were either born with their vision impairments or have had them since childhood.

+The one individual that sustained his vision condition as an adult has had it for 5 years.